Home

 Here is an excerpt from a college president who expressed a similar idea in The Atlantic Monthly:

-“What makes you college worth $35,000 per year?”
-It’s a hard question for a college president to answer, especially because it’s usually raised at gatherings for prospective students and their anxious, checkbook-conscious parents.
 But it also provides an opportunity to cast one’s school in a favorable light—to wax eloquent about admissions selectivity, high graduation rates, small classes, and alumni satisfaction.

 The harder question, though, comes when someone interrupts this smooth litany: “But what evidence is there that kids learn more at your school?”
-And as I fumble for a response, the parent presses on: “Are you saying that quality is really mostly a matter of faith?”

-The only answer is a regretful yes.
 Estimates of college quality are essentially “faith-based,” insofar as we have little direct evidence of how any given school contributes to students’ learning.

-This flies in the face of what most people believe about college, and understandably so.
 After all, if we don’t know what makes a school good or bad, then the anxiety-driven college-application process is a terrible waste, the U.S. News and World Report rankings are a sham, and all the money lavished on vast library holdings, expensive computer labs, wireless classrooms, and famous faculty members is going for naught.
-And what about SAT scores, graduation rates, class sizes, faculty salaries, and alumni giving?
-Surely, acollege-obsessed parent might object, such variables make some difference.

-Perhaps they do—but if so, we haven’t found a way to measure it.
-In How College Affects Students, alandmark review of thirty years of research on college learning, Ernest Pascarella and Patrick Terenzini found that simply going to college, any college, makes a major difference in a young person’s psychological development: students come away with improved cognitive skills, greater verbal and quantitative competence, and different political, social and religious attitudes and values.
-But although the researchers found wide variations in learning within each college or university, they were unable to uncover significant differencesbetween colleges once the quality of entering students was taken into account. …
+In How College Affects Students, a landmark review of thirty years of research on college learning, Ernest Pascarella and Patrick Terenzini found that simply going to college, any college, makes a major difference in a young person’s psychological development: students come away with improved cognitive skills, greater verbal and quantitative competence, and different political, social and religious attitudes and values.

-It’s possible that this situation reflects a real absence of variation—that there really isn’tmuch difference between say, Ivy League education and four years at a middling private or state school. … In [a] homogenize[ed collegiate] landscape the quality of entering students is the only thing that matters: “Diamonds in, diamonds out; garbage in, garbage out.”
+It’s possible that this situation reflects a real absence of variation—that there really isn’t much difference between say, Ivy League education and four years at a middling private or state school. …

-A second, more persuasive explanation, however, holds that current assessment measures simply can’tpick up the differences in learning from one campus to another. …
+A second, more persuasive explanation, however, holds that current assessment measures simply can’t pick up the differences in learning from one campus to another. …

 The author of the article that this excerpt comes from is Richard H. Hersh a former president of Hobart and William Smith Colleges an Trinity College; a co-director of the Collegiate Learning Assessment Project; and the senior editor of Declining by Degrees: Higher Education at Risk.